ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Evaluation

 \textbf{Eviction Behavior. }ThinKV’s eviction strategy enforces proactive eviction (coarse-grained) in contrast to the fine-grained, stepwise eviction of H2O, R-KV. \autoref{fig:ablations}(b) shows ThinKV's eviction behavior.
 As shown in \autoref{tab:thinKV_vs_RKV_breakdown_grouped}, with ThinKV, the number of times a layer performs eviction across decode steps is minimal, 4.59\% compared to R-KV's 82.93\%, because R-KV waits for the budget to be exceeded to evict one token per decode step.

-\textbf{Overhead Analysis. }In \autoref{tab:thinKV_vs_RKV_breakdown_grouped}, we report operation-level breakdowns for R1-Llama-8B.
-While TBE and thought refresh comprise $\sim14\%$ of per-layer execution, their infrequent invocation ensures layers run overhead-free $95\%$ of the time.
+\textbf{Overhead Analysis. }In \autoref{tab:thinKV_vs_RKV_breakdown_grouped}, we report operation-level breakdowns for R1-Llama-8B. {The dequantization overhead of TBQ is included as part of the attention time.} While TBE and thought refresh comprise $\sim14\%$ of per-layer execution, their infrequent invocation ensures layers run overhead-free $95\%$ of the time.
 Evidently, for R-KV, eviction and gather emerges as a major bottleneck ($32.91\%$) since it is invoked in nearly every decoding step.

 \textbf{Refresh Rate. }In \autoref{fig:ablations}(c), we ablate different choices of refresh rate ($\tau$) for a GPT-OSS-20B model on LiveCodeBench. $\tau=128$ offers the best trade-off between accuracy and overhead.
 Accuracy drops with larger $\tau$ as it skips thought changes and reduces opportunities to correct mispredictions.